volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 **Depth of a Node** - a length of the path to its root node.

-**Height of a Tree** - a length from the root node to the deepest node down the tree.
+**Height of a Tree** - a length from the root node to the deepest node in the tree.

 **Size of a Tree** - a number of all nodes.